Cisco-Talos/clamav-documentation/src/manual/Usage/Scanning.md

 ### ClamD

 `clamd` is a multi-threaded daemon that uses *libclamav* to scan files for viruses.
-Scanning behaviour can be fully configured to fit most needs by modifying `clamd.conf`.
+Scanning behavior can be fully configured to fit most needs by modifying `clamd.conf`.

 As `clamd` requires a virus signature database to run, we recommend setting up ClamAV's official signatures before running `clamd` using `freshclam`.